Monotone and Conservative Policy Iteration Beyond the Tabular Case: RELATED WORK

-\item \textbf{Soft Policy Iteration.} This family of methods, introduced in \cite{haarnoja2018soft}, was designed to simultaneously remedy the unreliability of off-policy value-based methods such as DQN and DDPG and the high sample complexity of on-policy trust-region algorithms like TRPO and PPO.
-In its evaluation phase, Soft PI augments the standard discounted return with an entropy bonus, encouraging exploration and smoothing the value estimates.
-The subsequent improvement step then searches for a policy that stays close—in KL divergence—to the Boltzmann (soft-max) distribution induced by the current (soft) value estimates.
-Although this scheme has shown promise in practice, its formal per-iteration improvement guarantees still hold only in the tabular setting.

-\item \textbf{Policy Iteration with Multi-step Lookahead.} In classical PI, the actor jumps to a policy that is greedy with respect to the current value function.
-Multistep-lookahead variants instead choose a policy that is greedy over an $h$-step roll-out.
-While this still guarantees monotonic improvement in tabular MDPs \cite{efroni2018beyond}, the picture changes once FA enters.
-In \cite{winnicki2021role}, it is shown that, with least squares approximation during policy evaluation, the value estimates can diverge unless $h$ exceeds a problem-dependent threshold.
-Even in tabular settings such lookahead ideas face inherent limitations: naive ideas for partial policy evaluations may lead to divergence \cite{efroni2019combine}, and conservative PI loses its one-step monotonicity as soon as $h > 1$ \cite{efroni2018multiple}.
-Collectively, these results point to fortifying the critic rather than tightening constraints on the actor.
+\textbf{Policy Iteration with Multi-step Lookahead.} In classical PI, the actor jumps to a policy that is greedy with respect to the current policy's value function.
+Multistep-lookahead variants instead choose a policy that is greedy over an $h$-step rollout.
+While this still ensures monotonic improvement in tabular MDPs \citep{efroni2018beyond}, the picture becomes bleak once FA enters. \cite{winnicki2021role} show that with least squares approximation during evaluation, the value estimates can diverge unless $h$ exceeds a problem-dependent threshold.
+In fact, lookahead faces inherent limitations even in tabular settings: partial policy evaluation may lead to divergence \citep{efroni2019combine}, and conservative PI loses its one-step monotonicity as soon as $h > 1$ \citep{efroni2018multiple}.
+These results point to a need to redesign policy evaluation and policy update to get better guarantees.

-\item \textbf{Value Iteration with Overestimation Bias Control.} Q-learning, DQN, and DDPG use the same value estimates both to choose and to evaluate policies \cite{watkins1992q,dqn,ddpg}.
-This parameter sharing, combined with the max in the Bellman operator, introduces the classic over-estimation bias.
-Double Q-learning \cite{hasselt2010double} was introduced to counter this bias by keeping two independent critics: one to picks the greedy action and the other to rate it.
-This idea has led to popular deep RL algorithms such as Double DQN \cite{van2016deep} and TD3 \cite{td3}, both of which markedly curb over-estimation in practice.
-Yet rigorous guarantees under FA remain an open question.
-This motivates our focus on formal ways to address the over-estimation bias.